 Reps struggled to see the value of putting in the effort to build meaningful relationships with customers.
 So, the approach was lost in a sea of pushy sales tactics.

 If you take a step back, though, consultative selling makes sense.
-It helps reps qualify prospects faster while tailoring a product solution to match their specific needs.
+It helps a consultative salesperson qualify prospects faster while tailoring a product solution to match their specific needs.
 Not to mention reducing customer churn in the long run.

 Why consultative selling works